Shopify/eslint-plugin-shopify/docs/rules/no-namespace-imports.md

 # Prevent namespace import declarations. (no-namespace-imports)

 Namespace imports grab all exported variables from a module as nested properties under a single variable name.
-This approach of importing everything, rather than only what is required from the module, leads to a polluted local scope from the unused components that were brought in under the module namespace.
+This approach of importing everything, rather than only what is required from the module, hinders [tree-shaking](https://webpack.js.org/guides/tree-shaking/) and is seen broadly as a bad practise.

 ## Rule Details